Deir el-Bahari: Mortuary temple of Nebhepetre Mentuhotep

+Excavations revealed tree holes that indicated that sycamore fig trees were planted in the temple's forecourt.
+Some tree holes contained buried statues which is believed to link the practice of tree planting with ritual protection or regeneration beliefs.
+Flower beds and irrigation features were also found, indicating that the temple complex included gardens as part of its landscape.

+Some walls of the temple showed evidence of Ptolemaic or later modifications, indicating that parts of the temple were reused in the Hellenistic and Roman periods.
+There were traces of later burials including a cemetery with poor burials stretching into the temple complex.
+The temple was likely partially dismantled and repurposed during the New Kingdom, possibly during the nearby construction of Hatshepsut's temple.

 Mortuary temple of Hatshepsut

 The focal point of the Deir el-Bahari complex is the Djeser-Djeseru meaning "the Holy of Holies", the Mortuary Temple of Hatshepsut.
 It is a colonnaded structure, which was designed and implemented by Senenmut, royal steward and architect of Hatshepsut, to serve for her posthumous worship and to honor the glory of Amun.

 Djeser-Djeseru sits atop a series of colonnaded terraces, reached by long ramps that once were graced with gardens.
 It is built into a cliff face that rises sharply above it, and is largely considered to be one of the "incomparable monuments of ancient Egypt".
 It is 97 ft tall.

 The unusual form of Hatshepsut's temple is explained by the choice of location, in the valley basin of Deir el-Bahari, surrounded by steep cliffs.
 It was here, in about 2050 BC, that Mentuhotep II, the founder of the Middle Kingdom, laid out his sloping, terrace-shaped mortuary temple.
 The pillared galleries at either side of the central ramp of the Djeser Djeseru correspond to the pillar positions on two successive levels of the Temple of Mentuhotep.

+During the shift into the Ptolemaic (332-30 BCE) and Roman (30 BCE-4th Century CE) periods, the temple became a center for the cult of Amenhotep, son of Hapu and Imhotep.
+During these periods, the temple became a major cult site for these deified figures, known for their wisdom, healing and oracular powers.
+Greek inscriptions discovered in the temple provide insight into religious activities, economic functions, and visitors who frequented the site during these later periods.

 Today the terraces of Deir el-Bahari only convey a faint impression of the original intentions of Senenmut.
-Most of the statue ornaments are missing – the statues of Osiris in front of the pillars of the upper colonnade, the sphinx avenues in front of the court, and the standing, sitting, and kneeling figures of Hatshepsut; these were destroyed in a posthumous condemnation of this pharaoh.
+Most of the statue ornaments are missing – the statues of Osiris in front of the pillars of the upper colonnade, the sphinx avenues in front of the court, and the standing, sitting, and kneeling figures of Hatshepsut; some of these were destroyed in a posthumous condemnation of this pharaoh while others were rededicated to Thutmose III.
 The architecture of the temple has been considerably altered as a result of misguided reconstruction in the early twentieth century AD.